They are the largest of all white blood cells and play an essential role in the defense against germs and inflammation.

-In addition, significant amounts of fetal monocytes are capable of producing proinflammatory cytokines in response to inflammatory stimulation.
+In addition, significant amounts of fetal monocytes can produce proinflammatory cytokines in response to inflammatory stimulation.

 However, a difference in the pattern of cytokine production was observed compared to that demonstrated in more mature individuals; in other words, there was a marked decrease in the number of IL-6 and positive monocytes for the tumor necrosis factor.

-Similarly, responses between premature monocytes with respect to whole cord blood stimulated with live B-group Streptococcus (GBS) were almost invariably less robust than those seen in full-term infants.
+Similarly, responses between premature monocytes concerning whole cord blood stimulated with live B-group Streptococcus (GBS) were almost invariably less robust than those seen in full-term infants.

 In newborns, the expression of several adhesion molecules involved in the migration of monocytes has been compromised appreciably, which leads to a decrease in the neonatal immune response.
 In addition, qualitative deficiencies of phagocyte function in preterm infants have been demonstrated.

-The fact that newborns, particularly those born prematurely, generate comparatively low amounts of G-CSF after inflammatory stimulation suggests that this may partly explain their upwardly deficient regulation of both neutrophil production and function during the infection.
+The fact that newborns, mainly those born prematurely, generate comparatively low G-CSF after inflammatory stimulation suggests that this may partly explain their upwardly deficient regulation of both neutrophil production and function during the infection.

-Regarding the impact of prematurity on phagocytosis of monocytes, the data are very limited.
+The data are minimal regarding the impact of prematurity on the phagocytosis of monocytes.